Christianity in the Maldives

 Christianity is a minority religion in the Maldives.
+An estimated 0.3 or 0.4% of the population is Christian.

+Demographics

+Felix Wilfred notes that the number of Christians in Maldives as 1,400 or 0.4% of the country's population.
+According to ARDA, 0.3% of the population is Christian as of 2020 (roughly split between Catholic and Protestant).
+Christians are mainly composed of foreign workers; it is believed that the number of native Maldivian Christians is very low.

+Overview

-The Maldives are among the countries with the least tolerance towards Christians.
-According to the former President Maumoon Abdul Gayoom, no religion other than Islam should be allowed in the Maldives.
-Public practise of the Christian religion is prohibited.
-In 2013, scholar Felix Wilfred of Oxford University estimates the number of Christians in Maldives as 1,400 or 0.4% of the country's population.
+The Maldives is among the countries with the least tolerance towards Christians.
+Citizens of the Maldives who attempt to convert to Christianity automatically lose their citizenship; public practice of the Christian religion is prohibited.
+Foreign workers are allowed to practice their religion but only in private.

 In the late 1990s, the Supreme Council for Islamic Affairs warned people that they would face arrest if they listened to radio programmes broadcast in the Dhivehi language by the Far East Broadcasting Association, based in the Seychelles.
 In 1998, 50 Maldivian Christians were arrested and held on the prison island of Dhoonidhoo, and Christian foreigners who were suspected of missionary work were also expelled from the country.

 The Church of South India, the Evangelical Mennonite Church and the Seventh-day Adventists are present in this country.
 Roman Catholics in the Maldives are covered by the Archdiocese of Colombo.
 The Annals of the Propagation of the Faith mentions that in 1833 after the consecration of Clément Bonnand as the Vicar Apostolic of Pondicherry, he was authorized by the Holy See to send missionaries to the Maldive Islands where the Christian faith has not reached.

-Citizens of the Maldives who attempt to convert to Christianity automatically lose their citizenship.
 President Maumoon Abdul Gayoom stated that the Maldives would be deprived of independence if it is not entirely Muslim.
 The Maldivian High Commission in Colombo stated in 1998, that reports of persecution are inaccurate and wrong.

+According to Open Doors, the country was rated as the 15th worst place in the world to be a Christian.